Weather Underground: Ideology

 Terry Robbins took the organization's name from the lyrics of the Bob Dylan song "Subterranean Homesick Blues", which featured the lyrics "You don't need a weatherman to know which way the wind blows."
 The lyrics had been quoted at the bottom of an influential essay in the SDS newspaper, New Left Notes.
 By using this title the Weathermen meant, partially, to appeal to the segment of U.S. youth inspired to action for social justice by Dylan's songs.

-The Weatherman group had long held that militancy was becoming more important than nonviolent forms of anti-war action, and that university campus-based demonstrations needed to be punctuated with more dramatic actions, which had the potential to interfere with the U.S. military and internal security apparatus.
+The Weatherman group had long held that militancy was becoming more important than nonviolent forms of anti-war action, and that campus-based demonstrations needed to be punctuated with more dramatic actions which had the potential to interfere with the U.S. military and internal security apparatus.
 The belief was that these types of urban guerrilla actions would act as a catalyst for the coming revolution.
-Many international events indeed seemed to support the Weathermen's overall assertion that worldwide revolution was imminent, such as the tumultuous Cultural Revolution in China; the 1968 student revolts in France, Mexico City and elsewhere; the Prague Spring; the Northern Ireland Civil Rights Association; the emergence of the Tupamaros organization in Uruguay; the emergence of the Guinea-Bissauan Revolution and similar Marxist-led independence movements throughout Africa; and within the United States, the prominence of the Black Panther Party, together with a series of "ghetto rebellions" throughout poor black neighborhoods across the country.
+Many international events indeed seemed to support the Weathermen's overall assertion that worldwide revolution was imminent, such as the tumultuous Cultural Revolution in China; the 1968 student revolts in France, Mexico City and elsewhere; the Prague Spring; the Northern Ireland civil rights movement; the emergence of the Tupamaros organization in Uruguay; the emergence of the Guinea-Bissauan Revolution and similar Marxist-led independence movements throughout Africa; and within the U.S., the rise of the Black Panther Party, together with a series of "ghetto rebellions" throughout poor black neighborhoods across the country.

 We felt that doing nothing in a period of repressive violence is itself a form of violence.
 That's really the part that I think is the hardest for people to understand.
 If you sit in your house, live your white life and go to your white job, and allow the country that you live in to murder people and to commit genocide, and you sit there and you don't do anything about it, that's violence.